Serena's comeback her greatest challenge, says coach Mouratoglou

 She represented the United States in a Fed Cup doubles match last month and is scheduled to take part in the BNP Paribas Open at Indian Wells this week.

-Asked if her latest comeback represented the biggest test of her career, Mouratoglou said:“It probably is... now she is 36, just had a child, a second blood clot, has gone more than a year without any competition.
+Asked if her latest comeback represented the biggest test of her career, Mouratoglou said: “It probably is... now she is 36, just had a child, a second blood clot, has gone more than a year without any competition.
 I think we can say without a doubt that this is her biggest challenge.”

 Former world number one Williams, who returned in 2012 from surgery for a life-threatening blood clot on her lung and climbed back to the top of the rankings, said she almost died after giving birth to her daughter in September.